youngandbin/LLM-BLM/README.md

-# Integrating LLM-Generated Views into the Black-Litterman Model
+# Integrating LLM-Generated Views into Mean-Variance Optimization Using the Black-Litterman Model

  > This is an official implementation of the paper `Integrating LLM-Generated Views into Mean-Variance Optimization Using the Black-Litterman Model`, presented at [ICLR 2025 Workshop on Advances in Financial AI](https://sites.google.com/view/financialaiiclr25/home).